United Armenia: Javakheti (Javakhk)

-Western Armenia (eastern Turkey)
+Eastern Turkey (Western Armenia)

 Western Armenia refers to an undefined area, now in eastern Turkey, that had significant Armenian population prior to the Armenian genocide of 1915.
 As a result of the genocide, officially no Armenians live in the area today.
 However, at least two distinct groups of Armenian origin reside in the area.
-Hemshin peoples, an islamisized group with Armenian ethnic origin, live in the Black Sea coast, particularity in the Rize province.
+Hemshin peoples, an Islamisized group with Armenian ethnic origin, live in the Black Sea coast, particularity in the Rize province.
 Another group, "Hidden Armenians", live throughout Turkey, especially the eastern parts of the country.
 Many of them have been assimilated by Kurds.
 It is impossible to determine how many there are due to the fact that they keep their identity hidden, but estimates range from below 100,000 to millions.
 Since the Armenian Genocide, the area has been mostly settled by Kurds and Turks, with smaller numbers of Azerbaijanis (near the Turkish-Armenian border) and Georgians and Laz people in the northeastern provinces of Turkey.

 Generally, the Armenian nationalist groups claim the area east of the boundary drawn by US President Woodrow Wilson for the Treaty of Sèvres in 1920.
 The Armenian Revolutionary Federation and groups supporting the concept of United Armenia claim that the Treaty of Sèvres, signed on 10 August 1920 between the Ottoman Empire and the Allies, including Armenia is the only legal document determining the border between Armenia and Turkey.
 Armenia's Former Deputy Foreign Minister Ara Papian claims that "Wilsonian Armenia," the territory granted to the Republic of Armenia in 1920 by Wilson in the scope of the Treaty of Sèvres, is still de jure part of Armenia today.
 According to him the Treaty of Kars, which determined the current Turkish-Armenian border, has no legal value because it was signed between two internationally unrecognized subjects: Bolshevik Russia and Kemalist Turkey.
 Papian has suggested that the Armenian government can file a suit at the International Court of Justice to dispute the border between Armenia and Turkey.

 22 November is celebrated by some Armenians as the anniversary of the Arbitral Award.
 In 2010 and 2011, posters with maps of the Treaty of Sèvres were hung throughout Yerevan.

-On August 10, 2020 the three traditional Armenian parties—the Armenian Revolutionary Federation (ARF, Dashnaks), Social Democrat Hunchakian Party (Hunchaks) and the Armenian Democratic Liberal Party (Ramgavars)—issued a joint statement on the centenary of the Sevres Treaty, stating that the treaty is the only international document defining the border between Armenia and Turkey.
+On 10 August 2020 the three traditional Armenian parties—the Armenian Revolutionary Federation (ARF, Dashnaks), Social Democrat Hunchakian Party (Hunchaks) and the Armenian Democratic Liberal Party (Ramgavars)—issued a joint statement on the centenary of the Sèvres Treaty, stating that the treaty is the only international document defining the border between Armenia and Turkey.
 "The Treaty of Sevres is a valid international treaty, although it has not been ratified by all signatories, but it has not been legally replaced by any other international instrument.
 At least from the point of view of the rights of the Armenian Cause, the Republic of Armenia and the Armenian nation, it remains a promissory note based on international law."